matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### ACF Nationals

 [ACF Nationals](https://acf-quizbowl.com/aboutus/) is hosted annually by ACF.
-Unlike ICT, ACF Nationals is untimed, contains no pop-culture or sports, and requires teams to submit a packet.
-Teams qualify based on their performance at the previous ACF Regionals tournament.
+Unlike ICT, ACF Nationals is untimed, contains no pop culture or sports, and requires teams to submit a packet.
+Teams qualify based on their performance at the preceding ACF Regionals tournament.

 ### Chicago Open